RinatRezyapov/personal-blog-and-cv/content/blog/build-your-own-react-component/index.md

 Feel free to open it in the second tab/monitor and go through this article again.

-In this article, we were able to render only one child `{ children: We are building ${this.props.title} }` but in the real React.js application we usually have multiple child.
+In this article, we were able to render only one child `{ children: We are building ${this.props.title} }` but in the real React.js application we usually have multiple children.
 In the next episode of the *Build your own React.js series* we will implement MultiChild class that will help us with that.

 Links:
 1. <a href="https://github.com/RinatRezyapov/build-own-reactjs/tree/fb6da8f12fec130c9bfc332ee0976160bcd577ca" target="_blank" rel="noopener">Github repo with the source code from this article</a>